 When To Have Sex To Get Pregnant?

-Having unprotected intercourse around the time of ovulation (when the egg releases from the ovary and is available for the sperm to meet) could increase your chances of getting pregnant.
+Having unprotected intercourse around the time of ovulation (when the egg is released from the ovary and is available for the sperm to meet) could increase your chances of getting pregnant.
 For women, who have a regular 28-day cycle, ovulation is expected to happen around the 14th day after their last period (2).

 The day of ovulation varies as per the length of the menstrual cycle and from cycle to cycle.
 Hence, experts usually recommend having sex every two to three days throughout the month rather than waiting for ovulation.